uwuers/owo.rs/README.md

 check the sidebar for more info haha
 ### how much do yall pay for all of this?
 well, we are currently on the CloudFlare free plan.
 Domain rental is $36/yr.
 If you wanna help out, check the sidebar.

+### i have more questions. where contact?
+you can join the [discord server](https://discord.gg/7PUA9QWAYa) and ask questions there.